vmware-archive/gangway/docs/README.md

 # a Kubernetes cluster and doesn't need to be set.
 # Env var: GANGWAY_CLUSTER_CA_PATH
 # cluster_ca_path: "/var/run/secrets/kubernetes.io/serviceaccount/ca.crt"

+# This is a string that you must set to a random value.
+This is used to derive
+# encryption keys for writing cookies to clients.
+While you can specify this
+# as a config file, it is probably better to create a secret and inject it
+# with an environment variable.
+# Env var: GANGWAY_SESSION_SECURITY_KEY
+sessionSecurityKey: "<random string>"
 ```

 A starting point for this config embedded in a configmap is at [yaml/02-config.yaml].